-Annabel Gough is a Third Six Pupil.
+Annabel Gough joined Charter in January 2019 after a thrid sixth pupillage.
 A passionate and driven barrister, Annabel prides herself on her approachable manner and ability to put clients at ease with clear and thorough legal advice.

 She utilises her background in science to apply a methodical and forensic approach to case preparation.
 Annabel has significant experience defending in Magistrates’ Court trials and is regularly instructed in cases involving domestic violence.
 She is a Grade 1 CPS Panel advocate and conducts appeals in the Crown Court.